Existence and uniqueness of solutions of unsteady Darcy-Brinkman problem for modelling miscible reactive flows in porous media: Introduction

 Here, \( C \) denotes the solute concentration in the fluid, and \( d \) represents its diffusion coefficient.
 The parameter \( \kappa \) is the reaction constant, \( \mathbf f \) denotes an external force, and $\mathbf T(C)$ denotes the Korteweg stress tensor.
 All other symbols retain the meanings defined earlier.
 The viscosity \( \mu(C) \) of the fluid and the permeability \( K(C) \) of the porous medium are both assumed to depend on the solute concentration.
-Furthermore, all physical parameters—namely, the viscosity \( \mu(C) \), permeability \( K(C) \), effective viscosity \( \mu_e \), and diffusion coefficient \( d \)—are taken to be strictly positive.
-We consider two separate cases for reaction rate $\kappa.$ One with $\kappa>0$, in presence of chemical reaction and other with, $\kappa=0$, representing absence of chemical reaction.
+Furthermore, all physical parameters—namely, the viscosity \( \mu(C) \), permeability \( K(C) \), effective viscosity \( \mu_e \), diffusion coefficient \( d \), and reaction constant $\kappa$—are taken to be strictly positive.

 The motivation for considering viscosity and permeability as functions of the solute concentration \( C \) arises from applications such as enhanced oil recovery \cite{homsy1987viscous}, studies on viscous fingering \cite{nagatsu2014hydrodynamic, rana2019influence}, etc. For instance, in \cite{nagatsu2014hydrodynamic}, the permeability was modeled as \( K(C) = \exp(-2RC) \), where \( R \) is a constant parameter.
-We have denoted the ratio of viscosity and permeability as the mobility function $F(C)$, by, \\ The Korteweg stress tensor \cite{pramanik2013linear}, denoted by \( \mathbf{T}(C) \), is given by
+We have denoted the ratio of viscosity and permeability as the mobility function $F(C)$,